Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Gravitational waveforms

 \section{Gravitational waveforms}

-To obtain gravitational waveforms in HMPG, it is necessary solve the equations \eqref{eq} and \eqref{eqs} in far zone.
-The solution consists of a tensor and scalar parts.
-In \cite{Dyadina2018}, the linearized field equations were solved in the far zone using Green's function method.
+To obtain gravitational waveforms in HMPG, it is necessary to solve the Eqs.~\eqref{eq} and \eqref{eqs} in far zone.
+The solution consists of tensor and scalar parts.
+In \cite{Dyadina2018}, the linearized field equations were solved in the far zone using the Green's function method.
 The metric perturbation is formulated in terms of mass multipole moments, while the scalar field is described using scalar multipole moments.
 Analogous to GR, we consider the metric perturbation only up to the quadrupole order.
-The quantity $\theta_{ij}$ that discribes tensor radiation is obtained in the work \cite{Dyadina2018}:
+The quantity $\theta_{ij}$ that describes the tensor radiation was obtained in the work \cite{Dyadina2018}:

 where $R$ represents the coordinate distance from the compact binary to the observer.